-- 4.25 As previously set out, the area of the site where the new prison will be developed currently contains a bowling green (leased to Wymott Bowling Club) and a small club house.
-These will be demolished in order to facilitate the proposed new prison development, and are proposed to be reprovided as part of the application. - 4.26 The construction programme requires the bowling green to be relocated at an early stage, and so this element of the proposal is submitted in full detail. - 4.27 The replacement facilities will be located to the south of the roundabout located on the internal access road to the existing two prisons.
-Access will be taken from the existing road that in turn joins to the internal site roundabout. - 4.28 The proposed bowling green has been designed in accordance with national standards and will measure 40m x 40m with a 0.25m ditch running around the green.
-A 2m wide hard surface will be sited around the perimeter of the green. - 4.29 4 no. lighting columns will be located around the green (1 in each corner) to enable evening play during the winter months. - 4.30 A club house or pavilion building will be sited to the west of the green.
+- 3.21.
+The area of the site where the new prison is proposed be located currently contains a bowling green (leased to Wymott Bowling Club) and a small club house.
+These will be demolished in order to facilitate the proposed new prison development, and are proposed to be reprovided as part of the application. - 3.22.
+The construction programme requires the bowling green to be relocated at an early stage, and so this element of the proposal is submitted in full detail. - 3.23.
+The replacement facilities will be located at a 1km walking distance from the current bowling green to the south of the roundabout located on the internal access road to the existing two prisons.
+Access will be taken from the existing road that in turn joins to the internal site roundabout. - 3.24.
+The proposed bowling green has been designed in accordance with national standards and will measure 40m x 40m with a 0.25m ditch running around the green.
+A 2m wide hard surface will be sited around the perimeter of the green. - 3.25.
+4 no. lighting columns will be located around the green (1 in each corner) to enable evening play during the winter months. - 3.26.
+A club house or pavilion building will be sited to the west of the green.
 It will have a footprint of 72 sqm and extend to 3.1m in height.
-It will be timber clad and flat roofed to minimise its visual impact. - 4.31 A number of smaller ancillary storage buildings and spectator shelters will be located around the green as shown on the proposed site layout plan. - 4.32 A car park will be located in front of the club house, providing 37 no. car parking spaces, including 2 no. disabled spaces. - 4.33 New landscaping including hedgerows and trees are proposed to screen and soften the visual impact of the proposed development.
+It will be timber clad and flat roofed. - 3.27.
+A number of smaller ancillary storage buildings and spectator shelters will be located around the green as shown on the proposed site layout plan. - 3.28.
+A car park will be located in front of the club house, providing 37 no. car parking spaces, including 2 no. disabled spaces. - 3.29.
+New landscaping including hedgerows and trees are proposed.